Native Plant Species Availability

 PYMUPycnanthemum muticumshort-toothed mountain mint1,2

-PYFL (April)Pycnanthemum flexuosumAppalachian mountainmint1,2
+PYFL (mid April)Pycnanthemum flexuosumAppalachian mountainmint1,2

 RUHURuellia humiliswild petunia4

-SETE3 (April)Sedum ternatumstonecrop2
+SETE3 (mid April)Sedum ternatumstonecrop2

 SIPE2Silphium perfoliatumcup plant2,3